wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

 ### From your local repository

-1. In a new terminal window, setup your environment variables...
+1. In a new terminal window, setup your environment variables again...

    ```bash
    export AWS_DEFAULT_REGION='your-vm-region' # EXAMPLE: us-east-1